judika03/engineering-blog/README.md

 I have use kustumize for patch yaml deployment.
 Why don't I use HELM for manage package?
 Because the tiller on the helme is very problematic with security issues and the tiller is sometimes slow.

-sample-command: provision INFRASTUCTURE
+sample-command: provision INFRASTUCTURE KUBERNETEST OF GOOGLE CLOUD(GKE)
+- gcloud init
+- gcloud auth application-default login
+- gcloud container clusters create $project-name

+sample-command: provision pods(application) to kubernetest
 >  sh run.sh

 ## 2
 Kubernetes have feature for autoscaling pods base condition current performance.